CSGuides/grad-job-guide/_jobs/general.md

 Despite the canonical "industry versus academia" phrasing, there are actually a number of choices:

-- **Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers and Virginia.
+- **US Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers and Virginia.
 Professors often consider this the default type of application.

 - **Industrial Research Labs**: This includes Microsoft Research, IBM Research (T.J.
 Watson), Intel Labs, GrammaTech, Bell Labs, Sun Labs, NEC,